 5. Lots of teachers depend on routine and rituals.
 One teacher makes overnight oats in small jars Sunday night so easy grab-and-go breakfasts helped on hectic Monday mornings.

 Another teacher preps fruit into individual servings (she recommended 1 banana, sliced, plus 1/2 cup of berries of your choice) in bags that are then placed into her freezer.
 She defrosts overnight in the refrigerator, or on the counter the morning of for 5-10 minutes.
 Throw in the blender with 1/2- 3/4 cup yogurt, 1/2 – 1 cup milk of choice (she prefers almond milk and in my house, it’s oat milk), a bit of honey, blend and go.

 6. Buy toothpaste, soap, shampoo, and cleaning items in bulk to last for a semester.
 This makes shopping trips shorter and you save money.

 7. Grocery shop online and have it delivered.
 Instacart and other online shopping programs aren’t just for pandemics (although it certainly did cause many of us to try it out and become more comfortable with the option).

 8. Invest in a crockpot, Instantpot, or pressure cooker.
 So many quick and easy meals to be made.
 When you can come home to a crockpot simmering and know dinner is almost done, it’s the best feeling ever.
-I loved my pressure cooker because if I didn’t do it ahead, I could cheat and use the pressure cooker to create stews that tasted as they simmered all day long.
+I loved my pressure cooker because if I didn’t do it ahead, I could cheat and use the pressure cooker to create stews that tasted as if they simmered all day long.

 9. Make dinners with leftovers that you portion out into lunches.

 10. Lots of teachers are prepping meals on Sundays.
 One teacher grills her meats and stores their meat in the fridge or freezer so all one needs to do is reheat and make a side dish.
 Other teachers cut their fruits and vegetables up to make prep easier during the week.